ElvisWang2010/WROFE-2025/README.md

 To be successful, the code must be consistent enough to be able to navigate through both scenarios, which each present conflicting issues.
 Fixing an error in the wide setup may break something in the narrow setup and vice versa.

 ### Our Solution
 The primary means of navigation in the open challenge lies in the camera.
 The camera captures frames multiple times a second and performs wall following logic with information inside the ROIs.
-ROIs or region of interests are small rectangles placed strategically in areas of interest, to perform wall detection.
+ROIs or region of interests are small rectangles placed strategically in areas of interest to perform wall detection.
 The open challenge includes 3 of these ROIs initialized at the top

 The left and right ROIs are each placed on the edge of their respective sides.
-They are essential for the detecton of differences in wall size to do PD steering and detect turn segments.
+They are essential for the detection of differences in wall size to do PD steering and detect turn segments.
 The orange ROI is a thin rectangular box, centered near the bottom of the frame.
-It is is used to detect the orange line on the ground, detecting turn areas for lap counting only.
+It is used to detect the orange line on the ground, detecting turn areas for lap counting only.

 In order to begin camera detection, we must define our ROIs, initialize the camera, and define the HSV ranges for orange: